 See all the UF Alert outdoor speakers on the UF Campus Map in the Campus Safety section.

 “Like” the official UF Alert Facebook page at https://www.facebook.com/ufalert/.

 “Follow” UF Alert to receive UF Alert messages in your Twitter feed.

-RSS feeds are maintained for UF Alert web postings and emails (often containing the same message).
+RSS feeds are created fromr UF Alert web postings found on the Alerts tab of the UF Alert website.
 Anyone using an RSS reader can subscribe to these feeds.